 The need for literature, art, discussion, and connection are more important than ever during these uncertain times.
 That’s why we are bringing a little summer camp magic into your home with a free series, In Conversation with.
 This new online series will be hosted by Great Books distinguished Academic Directors each week.
 It will focus on shared inquiry discussions on poetry, art, and short fiction.

-Kenneth will lead a shared inquiry discussion of "I Wandered Lonely as a Cloud" by William Wordsworth.
+He will lead a shared inquiry discussion of The Raven by Edgar Allen Poe.

 Please RSVP to attend:

 An email with the event details and link will be sent after we receive your RSVP.

 Whether it's online, on the phone, via text, email, or jumping on our website for a live chat, you can reach us anytime.
 We invite you to stay tuned for more information about our online options and updates on our summer plans.

 What Students are Saying About In Conversation with...

 - "I would certainly join again because these conversations really inspire me and help me to become a more creative and open-minded person.
 I would definitely recommend this to a friend because I personally LOVE reading books, and hearing authors talk about them, and I think this is a really great experience for others too!
 This definitely did meet my expectations because the host was really accepting and welcoming to/of everyone and very patient.
 She embraced everyone and gave all participants a chance to ask their questions and speak up."